 Organisation: The National Trust for Scotland

-Specifically, to ensure the smooth and safe operations in Admissions, Tours, Retail, Catering and Events activities making the property the best possible place to visit and work.
+• You’ll work flexibly and with an eye for detail, ensuring the smooth and safe operations in Admissions, Retail, and Events activities whilst making the property the best possible place to visit and work.

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES

 Provide a consistently high standard of visitor care

 • Engage with and make our visitors feel welcome at all times, exploring the unique exhibitions and experiences each site has to offer.

 • Be responsible and proactive.
 Ensuring all day-to-day tasks are completed as instructed.